Answers to Citizen's Common Questions

 Are There Rules for Fences?

-A permit is required for the installation of a fence in Fuquay-Varina’s corporate limits and ETJ.
-The fence permit allows the Town’s staff to verify that fences are installed in compliance with our regulations.
-Some basic standards include:
+A permit is NOT required for the installation of a fence in Fuquay-Varina’s corporate limits and ETJ, but some basic standards residents should adhere to are as follows:

 - Privacy fences should be installed with a 2-inch clearance at the base for stormwater to drain underneath.